The labrum is a ring of fibrous cartilage around the edge of a surface of a joint.

 Symptoms of a Labral Tear

 When a labral tear occurs, it causes a locking, clicking or catching sensation in the joint.
 There usually is pain.
-Where the pain is felt depends on wear the tear is.
+Where the pain is felt depends on where the tear is.
 The joint may be stiff or have a limited range of motion.